Harassment from United Credit Recovery Bureau (UCRB)?

 A debt collector, on the other hand, is defined as ” a company or agency that is in the business of recovering money owed by consumers on delinquent accounts” While there are some exemptions, this broad definition covers the major scope of what a debt collector is.
 A debt collector may not personally own the debt that they are trying to get you to pay off, but they are, however, licensed to collect it within reasonable means.

-If you are contacted by a debt collection agency like ucrb collections concerning a consumer debt that they claim you owe to them or an original lender, there are some specific requirements that the law requires the debt collector to follow.
-A good example of one specific requirement prescribed for debt collectors by the FDCPA laws is that within five days of the initial communication with the consumer, ucrb collections must inform you of the following in a written document:
+If you are contacted by a debt collection agency like UCRB collections concerning a consumer debt that they claim you owe to them or an original lender, there are some specific requirements that the law requires the debt collector to follow.
+A good example of one specific requirement prescribed for debt collectors by the FDCPA laws is that within five days of the initial communication with the consumer, UCRB collections must inform the debtor in writing of the following:

 - The amount of debt; and